 The Bugaboo Provincial Park is one of the greatest alpine playgrounds in North America, and the world for that matter.
-Imagine large granite spires of all shapes and sizes surrounded by beautiful glaciers and mountains as far as the eye can see in all directions and that's the Bugaboos.
+Imagine large granite spires of all shapes and sizes surrounded by beautiful glaciers and mountains as far as the eye can see and that's the Bugaboos.
 All the rock is alpine granite and the quality on most routes is superb, even those which are not considered classics.
 Routes range from a few hundred feet tall to a few thousand and offer anything from ridge scrambles and moderate free climbs to hard test pieces and multi-day big walls.

 The climbing season is generally June to September with July and August having the best chance of good weather.
 But be prepared for any kind of weather, it can storm at anytime and it snows every month of the year.
 Temperatures can vary greatly depending on what side of a spire you're climbing on (North, South, East, West), if the sun's out or not, or if it's windy so plan accordingly.
 An ice axe and crampons are mandatory to be safe especially later in the season when the glaciers can become a little more troublesome to negotiate due to melting.
 Glacier travel skills are recommended for getting to and from most climbs unless you're staying near the campground.